Communication with Students

 - Take a proactive role in their experience during the entire process (pre-departure, on-site, and upon return).

-- Discuss any questions they have about the program with UW Study Abroad staff and past participants.
+- Discuss any questions they have about the program with our staff and past participants.

 - Read all emails and materials that our office and our partners provide, and meet any tasks or deadlines set by us or our partners.